An Overview of Free Downloadable Maze Books

 Features each daily maze from August 2020.
 In an Slide Arrow Maze you start on the red arrow and slide across the maze until you reach the goal.
 You may move onto any arrow in the direction the one you are on points (but no jumping gaps).
 These are VERY difficult !

 Have a book you would like to see ?
-Let me know by voting or making a request !
+Let me know by making a request !

 The Best Books About Mazes and Labyrinths (that aren't actually maze books)